 There are a variety of factors that affect the performance of a WordPress-based site or blog.
-These factors include the type of hosting and hosting environment, the number of servers used, WordPress configuration, hardware capability, software version, number of graphics, and its size.
+These factors include the type of hosting and hosting environment, the number of servers used, WordPress configuration, hardware capability, software version, number of graphics, and size.
 Let us understand each of them.

 - Virtual Hosting and Dedicated servers: In such a hosting scenario, you will control your own server.
 The server may be a dedicated or collection of multiple virtual servers with the same physical hardware.

 - Number of Servers: When dealing with very heavy traffic conditions, it may be necessary to use multiple servers.
 WordPress's database can be easily moved to another server and only needs a small change in the config file.

 - Hardware Performance: The potential of your hardware will have an enormous impact on your site's performance.
 Different factors affect the processor's number, speed, memory availability, and disk space.

 - Geographical distance: The distance between your servers and website visitors also impacts WordPress's performance.
 A Content Delivery Network (CDN) can reflect static files (like images) across various geographic regions so that your site is always available irrespective of any disaster and can perform well.